grepplabs/kafka-proxy/README.md

             --tls-client-key-password string                       Password to decrypt rsa private key --tls-enable                                           Whether or not to use TLS when connecting to the broker --tls-insecure-skip-verify                             It controls whether a client verifies the server's certificate chain and host name
+            --tls-refresh duration                                 Interval for refreshing client TLS certificates.
+If set to zero, the refresh watch is disabled
             --tls-same-client-cert-enable                          Use only when mutual TLS is enabled on proxy and broker.
 It controls whether a proxy validates if proxy client certificate exactly matches brokers client cert (tls-client-cert-file)
+            --tls-system-cert-pool                                 Use system pool for root CAs

 ### Usage example